perlogix/cmon/README.md

 ## Overview

+NIST Information Security Continuous Monitoring (ISCM) and configuration baseline data collector.

-A lightweight system information collector for storing data in ElasticSearch or STDOUT.
-Great for keeping track of elastic environments and auditing configurations.
+Great for keeping track of elastic environments, auditing or migrating servers by storing data in ElasticSearch or outputting to STDOUT.

 Resources gathered if applicable: